ROHIT12311926/razorai-commerce/README.md

 **RazorAI changes that interaction.**

-Instead of navigating the store manually, users can simply talk to an AI shopping agent.
+Instead of navigating through the store manually, users can simply talk to an AI shopping agent.

 ```text
 "I need a wireless mouse under ₹1500"